 Why use Lightroom Classic for developing black and white photos?

-The benefit of keeping your workflow within Lightroom is that it saves you a lot of hard drive space (as the only way to send a full-quality photo file to a plugin or to Photoshop is to convert it to a 16 bit TIFF).
+The benefit of keeping your workflow within Lightroom Classic is that it saves you a lot of hard drive space (as the only way to send a full-quality photo file to a plugin or to Photoshop is to convert it to a 16 bit TIFF).

-The Targeted Adjustment Tool
+The Targeted Adjustment Tool (TAT)

 To use it click on the target icon in the top left corner of the B&W panel.

 Move the cursor over the part of the photo that you want to adjust.
 You’ll see a double triangle icon that indicates the TAT is in use.

-• The B&W panel is for subtle adjustments.
-If you move the sliders too far you’ll get strange effects like pixelation.
-If go past +30 or -30 you should always zoom into 100% and check that there’s nothing odd going on with the tones.
+Extra tip: The B&W panel is for subtle adjustments.
+If you move the sliders too far you can get strange effects like pixelation.
+If you go past +30 or -30 it’s a good idea to zoom into 100% and check that there’s nothing odd going on with the tones.

 First, a couple of definitions.

 Global adjustments: Any adjustments (to brightness, contrast etc.) that affect the entire image.